studium-nicog/softa-06-annotations-reflection/README.md

 }
 ```

-- Write a type adapter that accepts the response objects from ICNDB and outputs an instance of `Joke`.
+- Write a type adapter that accepts the response objects from CNJDB and outputs an instance of `Joke`.
 - Register the type adapter with your Retrofit instance
 Note that you can use annotations on the `Joke` class, but you will have to write custom code to unwrap the joke from the response object.
 For this, you have two options: